Types of Software Approval:

 6. Provides a Simplified Nutrition Assessment (SNA) tool that does not require data entry of all menu items or the use of a nutrient database.

-B. Nutrient Analysis Software Approved for Use in the National School Lunch Program and School Breakfast Program.
+B. Nutrient Analysis Software Approved for Nutrient Analyses Required in the School Meal Programs.

 Software requires USDA approval for nutrient analysis when the software does any of the following: